TheThingsArchive/python-app-sdk/README.rst

 Errors
 ~~~~~~

-Errors can happen on connection for different reasons: \* Wrong,
+Errors can happen on connection for different reasons: \* Wrong
 ``app_id``, ``access_key`` or ``mqtt_address`` were provided to the
 constructor. \* The machine may not have access to the network/The MQTT
 server could be down/Firewall restrictions could prevent connection \*